andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 });
 ```

 In the code example, a custom React `Fence` component is mapped to the `fence` node.
 The `Fence` component renders the code block with syntax highlighting using `Prism`.
-A per the [Markdoc docs built-in nodes section](https://markdoc.dev/docs/nodes#built-in-nodes), the `fence` node is supplied with the following attributes (among others):
+The `fence` node is supplied with the following attributes (among others):

 - `content`: A string containing the plain text content of the code block.
 - `language`: A string containing the language identifier for the code block.

+Find more information in the Markdoc docs: [https://markdoc.dev/docs/nodes#built-in-nodes](https://markdoc.dev/docs/nodes#built-in-nodes).

-Note that the documented example applies the transformation from code block content to HTML using `Prism` during rendering.
+Note that the code example uses Prism to parse the code content string to HTML during rendering.
 This is probably fine for most cases, but can be optimized by generating the code block HTML server-side before rendering the React component.
+Next, we will do just that in a Remix route module!

 ### Create a custom CodeBlock component